 Our primary objective from climate related voting and engagement is to encourage companies to adapt their business strategy in order to align with a low carbon economy and reach net zero by 2050 or sooner.
-The areas we consider include climate governance, strategy and Paris alignment, command of the climate subject, board oversight and incentivisation, TCFD disclosures and scenario planning, scope 3 emissions and the supply chain, capital allocation alignment, climate accounting, a just transition and exposure to climate-stressed regions.
+The areas we consider include climate governance; strategy and Paris alignment; command of the climate subject; board oversight and incentivisation; TCFD disclosures and scenario planning; scope 3 emissions and the supply chain; capital allocation alignment, climate accounting, a just transition and exposure to climate-stressed regions.

 For companies in high emitting sectors that do not sufficiently address the impact of climate change on their businesses, we will oppose the agenda item most appropriate for that issue.
 To that end, the nomination of the accountable board member takes precedence.
-Companies that are not making sufficient progress in mitigating climate risk are identified using recognised industry benchmarks including the Transition Pathway Initiative (TPI) and the Climate Action 100+ (CA100+) Net Zero Benchmark.
-We will vote against the Chair (or relevant agenda item) where companies are scored 2 or lower by the TPI.
-In addition, we will vote against the Chair for Oil and Gas companies scoring 3 or lower.
-Where a company covered by CA100+ Net Zero Benchmark fails indicators of the Benchmark, which includes a net zero by 2050 (or 2000).

-sooner) ambition, and short, medium and long-term emission reduction targets, we will also vote against the Chair of the Board.
+Companies that are not making sufficient progress in mitigating climate risk are identified using recognised industry benchmarks including the Transition Pathway Initiative (TPI), the Climate Action 100+ (CA100+) Net Zero Benchmark and the Urgewald Global Coal Exit List.
+We use TPI scores and will vote against the Chair (or relevant agenda item) where companies are scored 2 or lower, and for Oil and Gas companies scoring 3 or lower unless more up to date information is available.
+Where a company covered by CA100+ Net Zero Benchmark fails indicators of the Benchmark, which includes a net zero by 2050 (or sooner) ambition, short, medium and long-term emission reduction targets, and decarbonisation strategy, we will also vote against the Chair of the Board.

-Additionally, an internally developed framework is used to identify companies with insufficient progress on climate change.
+Additionally, an internally developed framework is used to identify companies with insufficient progress on climate change and not covered by the industry benchmarks.